yi15922/STA112_soccer_data/proposal/proposal.md

 2018-2019 European club season (data collected on 11/27/2018).
 The data comes from a professional German soccer statistics website titled “Transfermarkt”, which is a website dedicated to tracking player’s market values and performances.
-Transfermarkt.com is a leading media in reporting soccer transfer news and they have connections with all of the major leagues and clubs across Europe, South America, and Asia.
+Transfermarkt.com is a leading medium in reporting soccer transfer news and they have connections with all of the major leagues and clubs across Europe, South America, and Asia.
 The player statistics are generated after each match and analyzed by